Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-A bucket was created.
+A Bucket was created.
 The given account is its first owner and payer of resources.

 ### BucketAllocated